 Mental health issues are on the rise, and it’s affecting our workplaces.
 The World Health Organization estimates that 10% of the world’s population is affected by mental health disorders.1,2

 Ignoring these issues won’t make them go away — and ignoring them can also be costly.
 Although you may not see it directly, the impact of these issues on your organization can be significant.

 Addressing mental well-being is a continuous journey.
 We can provide support to help you maximize the effectiveness of your mental wellness program.
 The journey begins with understanding your workforce and its needs — so that you can design the right mental well-being framework for you and your employees — and includes an effective communication campaign to drive awareness.

-Below are steps we take to you through to begin your mental well-being journey
+Below are steps we take you through to begin your mental well-being journey:

-- Review and design of mental wellness programs (e.g. setting minimum standards for policies, activities and more
+Review & design of mental wellness programs (e.g. setting min. standards for policies, activities, etc.)